-There's an easy way to find out how treatment at Children’s TherAplay makes such a difference for children with special needs: meet the kiddos and to discover the gains, both large and small, we're so honored to be a part of every day.
+There's an easy way to find out how treatment at Children’s TherAplay makes such a difference for children with special needs: meet the kiddos and to discover the gains, we're so honored to be a part of every day.

 Physical therapy to address a rare genetic syndrome

 Like many of children who receive treatment at Children’s TherAplay, Ollie is living with extensive medical and physical challenges.
 In his case they spring from a rare and complex genetic disorder, CHARGE syndrome, which results in loss of hearing, sight, and smell; heart defects; low muscle tone; feeding and swallowing difficulties; and a marked lack of growth and development.

 You’d never know, from the way five-and-a-half-year-old Laila giggles and skips and hops her way through physical therapy, that she wasn’t able to sit up until she was 13 months old, the same age at which many children begin walking.

 Gross motor delays are a hallmark of hypomyelinating leukoencephalopathy, or the loss of white matter in the brain, a disorder which, in Laila, resulted in profound sensorineural hearing loss; challenges in balance, strength, and coordination; and decreased safety awareness.

 Physical and occupational therapies to address low tone and developmental delay